 2019 was also Women in Localization’s first year as a non-profit with sponsors supporting our mission with their contributions.
 Sizable contributions from SDL, Welocalize, RWS Moravia, Amplexor and Vistatec provided critical funding for Women in Localization’s technology, events and programs throughout the year, helping us enter a new stage of maturity and enabling us to grow.
 We thank them for their incredible support!

-During this year, I was fortunate to represent Women in Localization at key industry events such as LocWorld, SDL Connect and a Smartling-sponsored Women in Localization dinner.
+In 2019, I was fortunate to represent Women in Localization at key industry events such as LocWorld, SDL Connect and a Smartling-sponsored Women in Localization dinner.
 I had the pleasure of presenting the keynote at the Silicon Valley chapter networking event and joining the Los Angeles chapter’s first event.
 I met so many people who are excited about our mission and eager to join and support us as we continue to grow, including many of our new chapter leaders.

-First, every industry event I attended this year was like friends’ week.
+First, every industry event I attended in 2019 was like friends’ week.
 Our booth becomes a lovely hang-out zone for volunteers and members.
 Our members naturally clustered in groups at every event I attended.
 I’d go to lunch with one or two member friends and suddenly we are a table of Women In Localization members with other tables forming nearby.
 It’s such a pleasure to see community form naturally at all our industry events.

 About Women in Localization